 |Second Year (30-59.9 units)||$4,500||$2,000||$6,500|

 |Third Year + (60+ units), CCRED CRED, PBAC, QLGRAD programs||$5,500||$2,000||$7,500|

 |First Year (0-29.9 units)||$3,500||$6,000||$9,500||$57,500 total (no more than $23,000 of which can be subsidized)|

 |Third Year + (60+ units), PBAC, CCRED, CRED, QLGRAD programs||$5,500||$7,000||$12,500|

 |Independent Graduate||Annual Limit*||Aggregate Limit**|

 * Annual limit, or up to the cost of attendance, whichever is less.

 **Aggregate limit, or the cumulative limit of Stafford loan allowed for degree program.
 Undergraduate aggregate limits are different for dependent and independent students.
 The aggregate limit for graduate students is separate from the undergraduate limit.

-Note: For dependent students whose parents are unable to obtain a PLUS loan, the amount a student can borrow under the unsubsidized program is the same as for an independent student.
+Note: Dependent students whose parents are unable to obtain a PLUS loan may borrow loan amounts equivalent to an independent student.